pi0clob/pi0clob/README.md

 Now I'm interested in mobile development.
 The most priority tools, as for me, are kotlin with jetpack compose.
-I'm looking for a job, where I would have the opportunity to get important experience in the field of current technologies.
+I'm looking for a job, where I would have the opportunity to get important experience in the field of modern technologies.

 <!--
 ![Mikhail's GitHub stats](https://github-readme-stats.vercel.app/api?username=pi0clob) -->